binh/byterover-openclaw/README.md

 ## Security Model

 *ByteRover queries are only allowed in main session:*
-•⁠  ⁠Direct WhatsApp chats with Binh ✅
+- Direct WhatsApp chats with Binh ✅
-•⁠  ⁠Group chats ❌
+- Group chats ❌
-•⁠  ⁠Discord ❌
+- Discord ❌
-•⁠  ⁠Sessions with other people ❌
+- ⁠Sessions with other people ❌

 This prevents accidentally leaking personal context (contacts, preferences, private decisions) in shared/public contexts.